sixer-fixer/airplay-esp32/README.md

 <img src="docs/assets/logo_airplay_esp32.png" alt="AirPlay ESP32" width="400">

+# Fork from main project, adding maximum volume control for active speaker setups relying on Airplay for volume adjustment

+---

 # ESP32 AirPlay 2 Receiver

 **Stream music from your Apple devices — or from any phone over Bluetooth — to any speaker for about $10**